 If you are traveling with a baby, toddler, or anyone on a special diet, self-catering can wind up being a better deal when it comes to food costs.
 You’ll be able to prepare your own meals – and this means exploring local markets or shops which can be a delight for foodies.
 Of course, whether or not you save money this way depends on your destination – you can expect supermarket costs to be way higher in, say, Iceland as compared to Greece.
 Another thing to think about is whether you’ll actually make use of your self-catering cooking facilities.
 If you’re just going to eat out at restaurants, you’re probably better off going all-inclusive in terms of cost!

 But when it comes to flexibility and enjoying the local culture, having the freedom to eat and drink where and when you please can be a big perk.
 You’ll also have more freedom to explore the destination away from the confines of a resort, getting a more enriching cultural experience.

 The Bottom Line

 There’s certainly a case to be made for both all-inclusive and self-catering holidays for families.
-Whether or not it’s a better deal will depend greatly on the time of year you’re travelling, your destination, and the type of travel experience you’re interested in.
-To get a general idea of the cost involved, you can use tools like this all-inclusive calculator or the Post Office’s Travel Barometer.
+Whether or not it’s a better deal will depend greatly on the time of year you’re traveling, your destination, and the type of travel experience you’re interested in.
+To get a general idea of the cost involved, you can use tools like an all-inclusive calculator.
 You’re also bound to get the best deal on an all-inclusive getaway if you: